ishwerduttsharma/document-management/README.md

 @Post sign in api: allow unauthorized request guard is mounted on it. it taken email, password in payload and then if found user with matching password return user data with signed token.
 @Post log out api: this api invalidate user's last signed token.

+auth service specs: this file contain all test cases of auth service file business logics. command to run auth service test is: "npm run test:auth"

 UserModule:
 This module is responsibe for all user's profile based interactions.
 This module pocess following main component which should be described: user decorator: this param decorator resposible for fetching user's data from request that is added during validating token. user controller: this contain following apis:
+@Post user platform admin post api to create admin: this api is responsible for creating admin if no platform admin exist.
 @Post user post api to create user: this api is responsible for creating user.
 @Get user profile api: this api returns log in user profile like name ,email.
 @Patch user update api: this api is responsible to allow user to update his/her/their name
-@Get user all api: this api is responsible for returning 20 likely matching user data(name,email,id) which are likely to match provided email address. it is used when user assign rights of viewer/editor/admin for his/her/their uploaded document user service specs: this file contain many test cases of user service file business logics.
-note: unit test cases are written only for user service file. command to run user service test is: "npm run test:user"
+@Get user all api: this api is responsible for returning 20 likely matching user data(name,email,id) which are likely to match provided email address. it is used when user assign rights of viewer/editor/admin for his/her/their uploaded document user service specs: this file contain all test cases of user service file business logics. command to run user service test is: "npm run test:user"

 DocumentModule:
 This module is resposible for managing documents and contain following main components which should be described: